Man on phone

 DANGER- Call 911 to request immediate assistance from police, fire, and rescue personnel for any in-progress situation that could potentially result in danger to someone's life.

-United Way’s 211 is a free, confidential information & referral service – available 24/7 for your health and human service needs.
-Our 211 serves residents of Marathon, Portage, Lincoln, Brown, Door County, Kewaunee, Oneida & Vilas Counties.
-Our 211 program is nationally accredited by the Alliance of Information and Referral Systems (AIRS).
+Our 211 serves residents of Marathon, Portage, Lincoln, Brown, Door County, Kewaunee, Oneida & Vilas Counties, and nationally accredited by the Alliance of Information and Referral Systems (AIRS).

 211